larson-group/clubb_release/Readme.txt

 using SSE or SSE2 is usually the best way to do this.

 ***********************************************************************
-*                         Using the HOC Model                         *
+*                        Using the CLUBB Model                        *
 ***********************************************************************
 -----------------------------------------------------------------------
 - (1.1) Building Everything:
 -----------------------------------------------------------------------

 Requirements:
-A. A Fortran 90/95 compiler with a complete implementation of the standard.
+A. A Fortran 95 compiler with a complete implementation of the standard.
-B. A POSIX compliant version of the make utility.
-BSD or GNU make work fine.
-C. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+B. GNU make (we use v3.81).
-D. LAPACK & BLAS.
+C. LAPACK & BLAS.
 These provide the tri and band diagonal solver subroutines needed by HOC.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
-E. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.
+D. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.

+Optionally:
+E. GrADS for viewing the GrADS output data.
+F. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+   If you do not use netCDF, remove -DNETCDF from the compiler flags.
+G. MATLAB or Ncarg for viewing the netCDF output data.

 Build:
-1. $ cd ~/hoc_v2.2_tuner/src
+1. $ cd <BASE DIRECTORY>/src
-2. Edit a config.<PLATFORM>.in file and choose it in the Makefile for your compiler and optimization options.
-Note that PREFIX determines where your executables and libraries will end up, so make sure you set it to the correct location.
+2. Edit a ./config/<PLATFORM>.in file and choose it in the Makefile for your compiler and optimization options.
+Note that PREFIX determines where your executables and libraries will end up, so make sure you set it to the correct location (default is one directory up).
 3. $ make

 The executables will appear in $(PREFIX)/bin and libraries in $(PREFIX)/lib.